SRCF/docs/source/learn/tutorials/deploy-node.rst

 Setting up nvm
 ^^^^^^^^^^^^^^

 You will want to deploy your application using ``nvm`` so that you can easily install and manage dependencies and versions.

 .. hint::
   ``nvm`` stands for Node Version Manager.
-Ubuntu only provides a significantly outdated version of Node.js (v4.2.6 at the time of writing) in its repositories. ``nvm`` allows you to choose any version of Node to use in your environment.
-Note that it is your responsibility to keep it updated.
+Ubuntu only provides a significantly outdated version of Node.js (v4.2.6 at the time of writing) in its repositories.
+Using ``nvm`` allows you to choose any version of Node to use in your environment.
+Note that it is your responsibility to keep your node installations and ``nvm`` itself updated.

 1. Create a directory for your app to live in: